ldulivo/ldulivo/README.md

 ## Hi there

 - 👋 Hi, I’m @ldulivo.
-- ⚡ I am a professional technician in Data Networks and Telecommunications, graduated from the National University of Cuyo (Mendoza, Argentina).
+- ⚡ I am Technician in data networks and telecommunications, graduated from the National University of Cuyo (Mendoza, Argentina).
 - 👀 I’m interested in full stack web development.
 - 🌱 I’m currently learning ReactJs, NodeJs and databases (SQL and NoSQL)
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/ldulivo)